U & University

 Junior Discover DCU - discovering pathways to third level

 Our Junior Discover DCU programme of workshops are offered to 2nd year students and will run on selected Wednesday mornings.
-Nominated students from our linked schools will attend a workshop here in DCU which will explore goal setting, time management and study skills.
+Nominated students from our linked schools will attend a workshop here in DCU which will explore goal setting, and 'how to get to college'.
 These are interactive and fun workshops which are aimed at introducing students to the idea of going to college.

 Our thanks to our sponsors StateStreet for their continued support of this programme